Drones are expensive.

 Drone Maintenance: Conclusion

 Having a drone is fun, but you have to maintain it properly.
 If you do not, it’s lifespan could end up being a lot shorter than you might want.
+This is true of expensive drones and cheaper quadcopters under $300.

 Follow the basis drone maintenance tips above to help keep your drone in excellent condition.
 Take good care of it and it will reward you with many, many more hours of fun!